Logan-Lin/quartz-blog/content/ai-system/packaging-containerization.md

 ### Dockerfile: The Recipe for Container Images

-The proper way to build container images is with a **Dockerfile** - a text file containing step-by-step instructions for creating your image.
+The proper way to build container images is with a [**Dockerfile**](https://docs.docker.com/reference/dockerfile/): a text file containing step-by-step instructions for creating your image.
 Remember the layered system we discussed earlier?
 A Dockerfile defines exactly what goes into each layer, making the build process completely reproducible and documented.

 Think of a Dockerfile as a recipe that tells Docker: "Start with this base ingredient (base image), add these components (dependencies), mix in this code (your application), and serve it this way (startup command)."
 Anyone with your Dockerfile can recreate the exact same image, just like anyone can follow a recipe to make the same dish.